joseph-walker/boxes/docs/maybe.md

 ## Turning a Maybe into something else

-Sometimes you'll have a Maybe, but what you'll really want is something with more control
+Sometimes you'll have a Maybe, but that may not be the Box you actually want

 ```js
 // To an Either